The congress organisation reports to the board of the AiA foundation and comprises

 ARRS has also assisted in court cases such as the 20-year-old forgery lawsuit concerning the Dutch group ‘Groninger Ploeg Painters’ that was resolved by ARRS investigations.
 In high appeal the Dutch Court of Law sentenced that the disputed paintings were fakes.
 The forger did not plead guilty for selling or making these fake paintings.
 For the very first time in history a painting forger did not confess the pressed charges before a verdict of a court was reached.
 The applied protocol on basis of objective technical investigation, delivered by ARRS, was the basis of this unique jurisprudence.
 ARRS holds a worldwide reputation for bridging art history, conservation technique and material sciences.
 ARRS brings expertise and experience for more than 25 years of cooperative work with auctioneers, private collectors, museum conservators, art advisors, legal advisors, committees of catalogue raisonnées and students

-Oliver Spapens – Congress co-Organiser – is a student Law, as well as Early Modern Art at Leiden University.
+Oliver Spapens – Organiser – has a degree in Civil Law, as well as Early Modern Art from Leiden University.
 Oliver has worked as paralegal at several law firms both Dutch and International.
 He has done several internships focused on History of Law, including an internship at the Peace Palace Library.
 He was assistant at the 66th conference of the Société Internationale ‘Fernand de Visscher’ pour l’Histoire des Droits de l’Antiquité (SIHDA).
-He gained art historical experience at the Dutch National Museum for Antiquities.
-He has been working for Authentication in Art since 2013.
-He is involved with the Authentication in Art Mediation Board and is one of the co-organizers of the 2014 and 2016 Authentication in Art Congress.
-He also works at indentifying, analysing, interpreting and commenting on lawsuits on the intersection of Art and Law for the Authentication in Art Foundation
+He gained art historical experience at the Dutch National Museum for Antiquities and Galleri Tom Christoffersen.
+He has been working for Authentication in Art since 2012.
+He is involved with the Authentication in Art ADR Board and co-organized the 2014 and 2016 Authentication in Art Congress.
+During the 2016 Conference he was part of the Workgroup on Education